Deepen Your Therapy Practice With Historical Truths…

 DEI trainings range from $500 - $30,000, depending on how tailored the training is to your needs.
 If you were to retain a DEI consultant it could cost between $2,000 - $20,000 a month.
 A highly customized single DEI training could range from $8,000 - $50,000.

-As we have previously mentioned, there are no DEI trainings that will inform you about Hindu issues because the trainers themselves don’t understanding Hindu colonial trauma.
+As we have previously mentioned, there are no DEI trainings that will inform you about Hindu issues because the trainers themselves don’t understand Hindu colonial trauma.

 Even worse, most DEI trainers are just as brainwashed in anti-Hindu imperialist narratives as the media and academia.